mongodb/specifications/source/sessions/snapshot-sessions.rst

         }
     }

-For distinct commands server returns the ``atClusterTime`` in distinct response object it sends to the driver.
+For distinct commands the server returns ``atClusterTime`` as a top-level field in the response.

 .. code:: typescript